portainer/portainer-docs/docs/v2.0-be/deploy/beinstalldocker.md

     ```shell
     docker run -d -p 9000:9000 -p 8000:8000 -v /var/run/docker.sock:/var/run/docker.sock portainer/portainer-ce --logo "https://www.docker.com/sites/all/themes/docker/assets/images/brand-full.svg"
     ```
-    This can also be completed via the GUI in the Portaner Settings menu
+    This can also be updated via the GUI in the Portainer Settings menu.

     ## Use your own templates